 - Marking should be efficient and not overly onerous for teaching staff. - The key purpose of marking in mathematics is to inform future planning.
 Guidance from the National Centre for Excellence in the Teaching of Mathematics states: It is important for teachers to distinguish between a pupil's simple slip and an error that reflects a lack of understanding.
 For slips, it is often enough to simply indicate where each slip occurs, particularly when the teacher's approach is to encourage pupils to correct them.
 However, if errors demonstrate lack of understanding, the teacher may decide to take alternative courses of action.
-For instance, with a small number of pupils, the error will be addressed in the next lesson. - On the spot' marking and feedback should also be encouraged and is one of the most effective ways of supporting children to make progress. - Due to the importance of marking in informing planning and next steps, it is essential that marking is completed by the teacher before the next taught session.
+For instance, with a small number of pupils, the teacher may arrange same-day intervention while for a larger number of pupils, the error will be addressed in the next lesson. - On the spot' marking and feedback should also be encouraged and is one of the most effective ways of supporting children to make progress. - Due to the importance of marking in informing planning and next steps, it is essential that marking is completed by the teacher before the next taught session.